anastassiavybornova/knudepunkter/docs/HOWTO_windows.md

 libssl-1_1-x64.dll
 ```

 from the `\bin\` subfolder to the Python installation subfolder (as identified in step 2) of your QGIS installation.
 To do so, simply open your file explorer and navigate to the path `C:\Program Files\QGIS 3.28\bin`; locate the 2 files and copy them; navigate to the path `C:\Program Files\QGIS 3.28\apps\Python39\python`; and paste the 2 files here.
-Note that the exact file path might look slightly different on your machine (e.g. a different QGIS version number, or a different Python version number).
+Note that the exact file paths might look slightly different on your machine (e.g. a different QGIS version number, or a different Python version number).

 4. Open your command line interface (Command Prompt on Windows)